syncfusion-content/maui-docs/MAUI/Backdrop/getting-started.md

 ## Reveal and conceal the back layer

-The following options are provided in backdrop to reveal and conceal the back layer:
+The following options are provided in the backdrop to reveal and conceal the back layer.

-* **Programmatically** - Reveals back layer by setting the `IsBackLayerRevealed` property to true.
+* **Programmatically** - Reveals the back layer by setting the `IsBackLayerRevealed` property to true.
 By default, it is set to false.
-* **Touch interaction** - Reveals back layer by clicking the tool bar icon at the top-right corner of navigation bar header.
-The Hamburger (or menu ) icon reveals and the Close icon conceals the back layer.
-When adding the backdrop as a child of FlyoutPage, the Hamburger and Close icons will be replaced by expand (or down arrow) and collapse (or up arrow) icons, respectively.
+* **Touch interaction** - Reveals the back layer by clicking the toolbar icon at the top-right corner of the navigation bar header.
+The Hamburger (or menu ) icon reveals, and the Close icon conceals the back layer.
+When adding the backdrop as a child of the FlyoutPage, the Hamburger and Close icons will be replaced by expand (or down arrow) and collapse (or up arrow) icons respectively.
-* **Swipe or fling action** - Reveals back layer by swipe/fling action on the front layer to the required direction.
+* **Swipe or fling action** - Reveals the back layer by swipe or fling action on the front layer to the required direction.
 Swipe downwards to reveal, and swipe upwards to conceal the back layer.
-The swipe/fling action will be handled only on the top of the front layer to the `RevealedHeight`.
+The swipe or fling action will be handled only on the top of the front layer to the `RevealedHeight.`

-To know more information about reveal height customization ,refer this `link`.
+For more information about reveal height customization, please refer to this `link`.

 ![.NET Maui Backdrop reveal and conceal back layer](images/getting-started/reveal-conceal.gif)